About Caryn

-I’m a scholar of the Hebrew Bible with a Ph.D. from Vanderbilt University.
-I’m an instructional associate professor at the University of Houston, teaching in Religious Studies and Jewish Studies there.
+I’m a scholar of the Hebrew Bible and an assistant professor at the University of Houston, teaching in Religious Studies and Jewish Studies.
 I love teaching, writing, and speaking about the Bible.
 (If you meet me at a party, you will likely get your ear talked off about biblical literature!)
 My research interests include women in the Bible, Second Temple literature, and feminist and queer biblical interpretation.

 Before I was a biblical scholar, I was a newspaper reporter.
 Those two careers might sound pretty different, but I find that the skills I learned as a journalist make me a better scholar, writer, and teacher.
 I thrive on deadlines, I write clearly and with style, and I know how to explain complicated subjects without sacrificing accuracy or nuance.